 I charge $0.01 per word (i.e. 50k word novel = $500) and accept payment through PayPal.
 Manuscripts should be a double-spaced Word document with pages numbered.

-For $30, I can look at the first ten pages of a manuscript and provide line-edit level comments and some general notes.
+For $50, I can look at the first ten pages of a manuscript and provide line-edit level comments and a brief letter.

-I am currently scheduling full manuscript critiques for the 2019-2020 academic year.
+I am currently scheduling manuscript critiques for summer and fall 2021.
 Please get in touch by emailing me (email@example.com) with any questions.